KylieZC/kickstarter-analysis/README.md

 ## Overview of Project
 Louise is a playwright who wants to raise more than $ 10,000 funds the budget for her play, Fever.
 And she seeks whether there are specific factors to promote the success of the fundraising.

+## Purpose
 The project helps Louise uncover the facts and possible factors of successful crowdfunding campaigns based on the dataset, including 4,000 crowdfunding projects information.

 ## Analysis and Challenges